How do we ensure the responsible and practical use of PPE?

 “There is a PPE policy, but it isn’t applied consistently...”

 “If someone sees you without a hard hat, you can be thrown off site...”

 “I’ve cut corners to get an emergency situation sorted faster.”

 “We’re not asking why enough – when someone’s not wearing their gas monitor…”

 In nearly every assessment I’ve carried out, PPE is problematic.

 Across industrial settings, PPE includes gloves, respirators, fire-resistant coveralls, hard hats, safety glasses, high-visibility clothing, and safety boots.
-PPE is widely regarded as the least effective means of controlling hazards; hats and boots won’t prevent a falling load from crushing the wearer, harnesses won’t stop the wearer falling to the ground if it’s not tied on, gloves carry viruses from one surface to another.
-For this reason, workers must be trained in the function and limitation of PPE (HSE, 2020).
+And yet PPE is widely regarded as the least effective means of controlling hazards; hats and boots won’t prevent you getting crushed by a forklift truck, a harness won’t stop you falling to the ground if it’s not tied on, gloves carry viruses from one surface to another.
+For this reason, workers must be trained in the function as well as the limitations of PPE (HSE, 2020).

 Workers are leading the charge

 These are unusual times for the industrial safety psychologist, more used to operators, contractors, miners and makers avoiding PPE they can “do without.”
 Health and social care staff have been crying out for protective kit.
 They have been threatening to refuse starting their shift without PPE and, when the kit is delivered, co-workers are cross-checking each other carefully and disposing of protective clothing meticulously.
 The workers are leading the charge whilst governments are falling short in coordinating the provision.